wavemaker/wm-cordova-plugin-common/README.md

 | date | represents the user selected value, if user taps on ok button.
 If user taps on RESET button, empty will be returned.|

 ##### errorCallback(error)
-This will called if any exception happens.
+This will be called if any exception happens.

 | Date | Date and Time | Time |
 --|--|--